Email Incident Response 101: Detect, Analyze, and Mitigate Threats

 5.1 Unearthing the Lessons: The Value of Post-Incident Analysis

 The first step in learning from an incident is conducting a thorough post-incident analysis.
 This activity aims to evaluate the incident retrospectively, the response actions taken, and their respective effectiveness.
-This crucial step allows the organization to examine and understand the specific threat landscape, as well as its own preparedness and response capabilities.
+This significant step allows the organization to examine and understand the specific threat landscape, as well as its own preparedness and response capabilities.

 The post-incident analysis should begin with a detailed examination of the incident itself.
 What was the nature of the attack?
 What vulnerabilities were exploited?
 What was the extent of the damage?
 This information provides valuable insights into potential security loopholes that need to be addressed.